 - To master the art of feeding conversations in a way that is more fertile to the emergence of significant actions and creative projects.

-In fact, we could say that being a good leader partly consists in working with conversation as an art form.
+In fact, we could say that being a good leader partly consists in working with conversation as an art and science.
 A key objective here is to suggest a significant change in the way we perceive the role of conversation and daily interactions in organizational life.

 The prevailing view is that we take conversation for granted as the accessory background of more important activities through which we conceive and manage our organizations.
 We mainly see conversation as the means to communicate what we should focus our attention on.
 Instead, we have worked here with the hypothesis that the act of conversation itself is the key process by which: